ramensoftware/windows-11-start-menu-styling-guide/Themes/21996/README.md

 # 21996 Start & Search theme for Windows 11 Start Menu Styler

-This theme tries to recreate the design that the Windows 11 start menu and search menu had on early Windows 11 builds, which included:
+This theme tries to recreate the design that the Windows 11 Start menu and search menu had on early Windows 11 builds, which included:
 * Squared search box
-* No search box on the start menu
+* No search box on the Start menu
 * Changed 'All' to 'All apps' as it was on older Windows 11 builds
 * Reverted the search icon back to the one from 22000
 * 21370-22000.9-like Acrylic